matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 Its that simple.
 Give it a try, then start iterating.
 The sky is literally the limit.
 ## Your First Function
-For our first function, we will just define a simple string cleaning function that takes a messy string and tokenizes it
+For our first function, we will just define a simple string cleaning function that takes a messy string and removes all characters that are not letters and then tokenizes the resulting string.
+I have found this to be useful for a wide range of text processing tasks.
+We will want to save this function in the `./R` subdirectory of our package and call the file by the same name as the function, so we would call this `Clean_String.R`

 	Clean_String <- function(str){
 	  # Lowercase
 	  temp <- tolower(str)
-	  # Remove everything that is not a number letter ? or !
+	  # Remove everything that is not a letter
 	  temp <- stringr::str_replace_all(temp,"[^a-zA-Z\\s]", " ")
 	  # Shrink down to just one white space
 	  temp <- stringr::str_replace_all(temp,"[\\s]+", " ")